sanbornm/go-selfupdate/README.md

 If you are using [goxc](https://github.com/laher/goxc) you can output the files with this naming format by specifying this config:

     "OutPath": "{{.Dest}}{{.PS}}{{.Version}}{{.PS}}{{.Os}}-{{.Arch}}",

+## Update Protocol

+	GET yourserver.com/appname/linux-amd64.json

+	200 ok
+	{
+		"Version": "2",
+		"Sha256": "..." // base64
+	}

+	then

+	GET patches.yourserver.com/appname/1.1/1.2/linux-amd64

+	200 ok
+	[bsdiff data]

+	or

+	GET fullbins.yourserver.com/appname/1.0/linux-amd64.gz

+	200 ok
+	[gzipped executable data]

+The only required files are `<appname>/<os>-<arch>.json` and `<appname>/<latest>/<os>-<arch>.gz` everything else is optional.
+If you wanted to you could skip using go-selfupdate CLI tool and generate these two files manually or with another tool.